Smart TV vs Android TV: Which is Better?

 Those Smart TVs that use an OS such as Tizen or WebOS have limited application support.
 They only support some popular entertainment apps like YouTube, Prime Video, and Netflix.
 You will not find many apps on its app store compared to Android TV that offers you a wide range of apps.

 Updates are scarce on SmartTV, compared to Android TV.
 In addition, you are unlikely to get major updates on your smart TV after a few years, and that will make your TV out of date.
-On the other hand, Android TV development is quite active, and developers regularly release new updates for a wide variety of apps.
+On the other hand, Android TVs get updates often.
+This is because developers regularly release new updates for a wide variety of apps.
 Android TVs receive much longer app updates, which means you will continue to have modern apps on your Android TV.

 Which is the more expensive, Smart TV or Android TV?

 A Smart TV is usually a more expensive option than Android TV.
 While Smart TVs are more expensive, they also have a more intuitive and convenient interface if you want to enjoy your favorite online content without so much hassle.
-The interaction with SmartTV is better because you access everything with a single Smart TV remote that is easy to use, with understandable menus that guide you to the online content you want to see.
+The interaction with SmartTV is better because you access everything with a single Smart TV remote that is easy to use.
+It has understandable menus that guide you to the online content you want to see.

-While both Android TVs and Smart TVs have their benefits and shortcomings, we understand that anyone who already uses an Android phone will probably be more comfortable using an Android TV.
+Both Android TVs and Smart TVs have their benefits and shortcomings.
+And we understand that anyone who already uses an Android phone will probably be more comfortable using an Android TV.
 In addition, Android TV provides access to a wide variety of applications on the Google Play Store along with updates that keep you updated more frequently.
 All Android-based Smart TVs enjoy a competitive advantage over other types of Smart TVs, not to mention the best value for money they offer you.

-A Smart TV that does not use the Android TV OS to run is a worthwhile option if you do not own an Android device and prefer not to invest your time and energy in learning a new interface.
+A Smart TV that does not use the Android TV OS to run is a worthwhile option if you do not own an Android device and do not have spare time and energy to learn how to navigate new interfaces.
 Smart TVs work well right out of the box, and those who prefer convenience and simplicity more than anything else will be completely satisfied with one, especially if the budget is not an issue.

 Now that you know a little more about Android TV and other Smart TVs, it will probably be easier for you to decide.
 Before any purchase, please try to consider your priorities, and you will surely gain a high-value product that will bring you a lot of fun.